wna-se/workshop-versioning/index.md

 > ## Getting Started
 >
-> Before you begin this lession you need to 1) create a GitHub account and 2) install GitHub Desktop on your computer.
+> Before you begin this lession you need to 1) create a GitHub account and 2) install Git and RStudio on your computer.
 See [Setup]({% link setup.md %}) for futher instructions.
 {: .prereq}